2400293/Drone-Control/README.md

 All controllers, dynamics, and parameters are contained in a single MATLAB file, allowing the simulation to be run with one command.

+Our report for this assignment is also added to the repository, which can be used to gain further information and details regarding the project (appendices included).

 # How to run
 1. Open MATLAB
 2. Set the current folder to the repository directory